Environmental Sciences

 6. Semester

-- Transfer and practice
+- Transfer and Practice

 - Compulsory elective subject 2

-- Energy management
+- Energy Management

 7. Semester

-- Field visits and external qualification
+- Field trip and external qualification

-- Bachelor thesis with colloquium
+- Bachelor's thesis with colloquium

 Your training in the natural sciences and social sciences is highly practice-oriented.
 Partially because of this, as a graduate you can